 Get to know your child’s nurses and caretakers.
 Generally, the same nurses take care of the same children everyday.
 Develop a rapport with them.
 Since nurses don’t work seven days a week, there will be days when new caretakers are there.
 The more you get to know the staff, the more at ease you will feel.

 Find some books to read about preemie/NICU experiences.
-Many parents, after having survived preemies, have gone on to write books about their experiences.
+Many parents, after surviving giving birth to preemies, have gone on to write books about their experiences.

 Allow yourself the opportunity to cry.
 Many parents of NICU kids feel a wide variety of emotions.
 Some feel guilty, as if something they’ve done caused this to happen.
 Others feel angry or ‘cheated’ out of a normal newborn experience.
 All of these emotions are normal.
 Allow yourself time to grieve.

-Negative emotions, especially bottled up ones, do no one any good-especially your new baby.
+Negative emotions, especially bottled up ones, do no one any good, especially not your new baby.

 Finding balance between the NICU world and the outside world can be difficult.
 Seek out the help of staff when needed.
 You’re encouraged to spend as much time as you can with your newborn but that shouldn’t mean you’re neglecting your family or their peace of mind in the process.